Textualize/textual/docs/guide/widgets.md

 --8<-- "docs/images/render_line.excalidraw.svg"
 </div>

-Let's look at an example before we go in to the details.
+Let's look at an example before we go into the details.
 The following Textual app implements a widget with the line API that renders a checkerboard pattern.
 This might form the basis of a chess / checkers game.
 Here's the code:

 === "checker01.py"